syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Features.md

 ## Nullable Value

-The null values can be set in NumericUpDown `Value` property, by setting `AllowNull` property value to true.
+The null values can be set in SfNumericUpDown `Value` property, by setting `AllowNull` property value to true.

 N> By default, the property value is false.